The IAS Visa Wizard is the easy way to find the correct visa for you

 We will guide you through your entire Work Visa application process.
 If it is applicable, this will include checking your UK Sponsor’s status, arranging and obtaining your Certificate of Sponsorship from them.
 One of our lawyers will also devise a Letter of Recommendation for your case to be sent with your application.
-Contact us now to speak with an immigration lawyer about your UK work options.
+Contact us now on 0333 363 8577 or use our online contact form to speak with an immigration lawyer about your UK work options.

 For more information on the different visa options for working in the UK, see below.

 To be eligible for a Tier 2 Work Visa you must be intending to do work in any profession which requires a qualification or learnt skill-set.
 With this visa route, you can apply to enter or remain in the UK to work, provided the role you are filling cannot be filled by a UK resident.

 As a foreign national applying to work within a skilled role in the UK, your intended employer must be an official UK Sponsor Licence holder.
 This means that they are able to legally employ foreign nationals through work visa sponsorship.
 If you are transferring to a UK branch of your international company, you will also need to apply for a Tier 2 Intra-Company Transfer visa.

 There a four sub-branches of this visa category:

 More information on Tier 5 Temporary Work Visas